christianskovly/RockitSoft/README.md

 Python must be installed along with plotly, dash and pandas.

-To install plotly, dash and pandas enter the following and the command prompt.
+To install plotly, dash and pandas enter the following at the command prompt.

 pip install plotly